zahidul23/sspred/README.md

 **token.pickle** can be created by running the createPickle function found in [services/emailtools.py](emailtools.py#L64) and logging into a Google account.

 A database is required to run this application.
 The url can be set in [app.py](app.py#L17) with the `DATABASE_URL` variable.
-Details about the table can be seen in [maketable.py](maketable.py).
+Details about the table can be seen in [maketable.py](services/maketable.py).

 Hosting on Heroku
 -----------
 To deploy on Heroku, a database must be created by going to the **Deploy** tab and entering **Heroku Postgres** into the **Add-ons** bar.
 Select a plan (default is Hobby Dev) and then proceed by clicking **Provision**.
 This will automatically generate a `DATABASE_URL`.

-Create the table by running [maketable.py](maketable.py) on the server.
-This can be done by changing [Procfile](Procfile) to `web: gunicorn maketable` and pushing it to Heroku.
-Make sure to change it back to `web: gunicorn app:app` afterwards.
+Create the table by pushing the application onto Heroku.

 In the Settings tab, select **Reveal Config Vars**.